 1946 - The remainder of the regiment was officially disbanded.

-1954 - The camp reopened 2 Apr 1954 as a part of the Navy Retraining Command, a program to restore men to duty.
+1954 - The camp reopened as a part of the Navy Retraining Command, a program to restore soldiers to duty.
 Several new buildings were constructed, and most of the older buildings were demolished or rebuilt.

 1961 - The southwestern portion of 2.8 acres, was transferred to the U.S. Marine Corps for administration and training of the 54th Rifle Company, USMC Reserve.